 Also, you can use option Configure TLS certificate (https) to customize Tomcat's configuration file server.xml with your TLS certificate files so that OpenEMM can be accessed by the HTTPS protocol.
+If you want to know more about the details, have a look at chapter Apache NIO Connector.

 Menu "Install or update package from ..." supports you in downloading packages of a new OpenEMM release from various sources.
-Please be aware that you have to start the OMT as user root to be able to install or update a backend service.
-If you want to load a file from an external source (AGNITAS), make sure that the server OMT is running on, is able to access this source.
+Please be aware that you have to start OST as user root to be able to install or update a backend service.
+If you want to load a file from an external source (AGNITAS), make sure that the server OST is running on, is able to access this source.
 Otherwise download the file first with a different device, copy it to your server and install it as local file.